AdobeDocs/experience-platform.en/help/query-service/approximate-query-processing/manage-samples.md

 ## Getting started

-To use the approximate query processing capabilities detailed above you must set the session flag to `true`.
+To use the approximate query processing capabilities detailed above, you must set the session flag to `true`.
 From the command line of either the Query Editor or your PSQL client enter the `SET aqp=true;` command.

 >[!NOTE]
 >